CtrlK

 Workflow Clarity

-The 3-step workflow (Define Scope → Collect Data → Generate Report) is clearly sequenced, but lacks validation checkpoints between steps.
-There's no guidance on verifying scrape completion before searching, no error handling for failed scrapes, and no feedback loop for insufficient data collection.
+The 3-step research workflow (Define Scope → Collect Data → Generate Report) is clearly sequenced, but lacks validation checkpoints — there's no step to verify scrape completion (scrape status is mentioned in the commands section but not integrated into the workflow), no error handling for failed scrapes, and no feedback loop for insufficient data quality or volume.

 2 / 3